-Clinical psychology doctoral students who have demonstrated that they are in a position to complete all of the following program requirements by the end of the Spring semester prior to their application to internship may apply for internship pending final faculty approval: Students must have completed all coursework, including satisfaction of any incomplete coursework; have a minimum 3.5 GPA; have satisfactorily completed the Beth Israel Practicum and one approved clinical psychology externship placement; successfully completed the Comprehensive Exam or Research Master's thesis,

-Preliminary Dissertation Proposal Defense and the Dissertation Proposal Defense, including all required revisions to each of these research requirements and complete data collection.
+Clinical psychology doctoral students who have demonstrated that they are in a position to complete all of the following program requirements by the end of the Spring semester prior to their application to internship may apply for internship pending final faculty approval: Students must have completed all coursework, including satisfaction of any incomplete coursework; have a minimum 3.50 GPA; have satisfactorily completed the NSPP Practicum and one approved clinical psychology externship placement; successfully completed the Research Master's thesis, Preliminary Dissertation Proposal Defense and the Dissertation Proposal Defense, including all required revisions to each of these research requirements and complete data collection.
 The clinical faculty will meet to review students' overall progress in the program and determine whether or not students may apply for internship in a given year.
 If a student has had difficulties in any of the program areas listed above, the Director of Clinical Training and the clinical faculty may require that the student postpone his or her internship application until a later year.
 Students must be granted approval by the Director of Clinical Training before registering for the National Internship Match.

-Please Note: For classes entering Fall 2012 and after, students must successfully defend their dissertation proposals during the spring term prior to application for internship and data collection must be completed prior to November 1 of the fall semester in which a student applies for internship.
-As well, students are encouraged to have either published an article in a refereed journal or book chapter as an author or co-author or presented at least three papers/posters/workshops at regional, national or international professional conferences or meetings prior to the first internship application deadline (Nov 1).
+IMPORTANT NOTE: Students must successfully defend their dissertation proposals during the Spring Term prior to application for internship and data collection must be completed prior to November 1 of the fall semester in which a student applies for internship.
+As well, students must have either published an article in a refereed journal or book chapter as an author or co-author or presented at least three papers/posters/workshops at regional, national or international professional conferences or meetings prior to the first internship application deadline (Nov 1).
 The latter requirement is in concert with the Council of University Directors of Clinical Psychology (CUDCP) Expectations for Internship Eligibility (adopted 02/22/2011).